ACCOUNTING ASSISTANT III

 • Knowledge of Microsoft Office products such as Excel and Outlook.

-• Knowledge of double-entry bookkeeping and governmental accounting principles and procedures.
+• Knowledge of Double-entry bookkeeping and governmental accounting principles and procedures.

 • Knowledge of BARS governmental accounting system.

-• Ability to Make arithmetic calculations rapidly and accurately.
+• Ability to make arithmetic calculations rapidly and accurately.

-• Ability to Organize and prioritize accounting projects with minimal supervision.
+• Ability to organize and prioritize accounting projects with minimal supervision.

-• Ability to Direct the work of other employees.
+• Ability to direct the work of other employees.

-• Ability to Communicate effectively, both orally and in writing.
+• Ability to communicate effectively, both orally and in writing.

-• Ability to Multitask while maintaining high attention to detail.
+• Ability to multitask while maintaining high attention to detail.

-• Ability to Remain professional at all times even during uncomfortable situations.
+• Ability to remain professional at all times even during uncomfortable situations.

-• Experience with/in Excellent customer service skills.
+• Experience with excellent customer service skills.

-• Experience with/in Accounts Payable processes.
+• Experience with Accounts Payable processes.

 Responsibilities